Medical

 Medical Procedure

-If your child is feeling unwell and you are not sure if they are well enough to come to school, please send them in and inform the school of their condition.
+If your child is feeling unwell and you're not sure if they are well enough to come to school, please send them in and inform the school of their condition.

 Very often once the child is at school, they begin to feel better.